 The Taxable Portion of Your Pensions and Annuities

-The IRS indicates that if you contributed after-tax dollars to your pension or annuity, your pension payments are partially taxable.
-You won't pay tax on the portion of the payments that represents a return of the after-tax amount you paid.
-This amount is your cost in the plan or investment, and it includes amounts that your employer might have contributed that were taxable to you as income at the time.
+The IRS says that your payments are partially taxable if you made your contributions to your pension or annuity with after-tax dollars.
+You won't pay tax on the portion of the payments that represent a return of the after-tax amount you paid in.
+These contributions represent your cost in the plan or investment.
+They include amounts that your employer might have contributed that were taxable to you as income at the time they were made.

-In other words, any contributions you made with after-tax income and for which you never took a tax deduction are not taxable to now.
-You've already paid taxes on that money once.
-This includes contributions your employer made on your behalf but which were attributed to you as income so you paid taxes on the amounts when they were contributed.
+Any contributions that you made with after-tax income, those for which you never took a tax deduction, aren't taxable to you at the time of distribution.
+These include contributions your employer made on your behalf but which were attributed to you as income, so you claimed them on your tax returns and paid taxes on the amounts when they were contributed.